Razyapoo/KGBClusteringDocumentation/user_documentation.md

 <h3 id="grouping-of-clusters-glossary">Grouping of clusters</h3>

 When you zoom in on a specific point on the mapping platforms, at each zoom level, you see more and more details about the region you zoom in, and also otherwise, when you zoom out, some details disappear.

-The same principle is used in the *"grouping of clusters"* algorithm, namely, when you zoom in, you see more detail in terms of nodes, and when you zoom out, you see less detail in terms of nodes.
+The same principle is used in the "Grouping of clusters" extension, namely, when you zoom in, you see more detail in terms of nodes, and when you zoom out, you see less detail in terms of nodes.

 The *"grouping of clusters"* algorithm must first cluster the nodes into a [cluster](#cluster-glossary), and then collapse this cluster into a single group node.
 Which nodes to cluster and then group into a single node is determined by an algorithm based on the location of the nodes.
 This algorithm uses well-known clustering methods such as k-Means clustering [1] and k-Medoids clustering [2] (the method used is set by the technician).